 “Thank you for the heads up,” I said.

-He nodded and disappeared into his apartment.
-I heard what sounded like ten locks slamming into place.
+Raúl nodded and disappeared into his apartment.
+I heard hushed whispers and what sounded like ten locks slamming into place.

-“I guess we know why no one called the cops,” I said, turning back to look at the wreckage of my life.
+“I guess we know why no one called the cops,” I said, turning back toward the wreckage of my life.

 On second thought, maybe we could go murder Brad real quick.